Edit this page

 }

-Subscribe for changes of a single Thing
+SSE for a single Thing

 http://localhost:8080/api/2/things/<thingId>

-Subscribe for changes of a specific path inside a Thing
+Watch a specific path within a Thing

 http://localhost:8080/api/2/things/<thingId>/inbox/messages